-Getting to know the cost is getting down to business.
+With all the options available for coating your garage getting to know the cost is getting down to business.
 So, get in touch with an expert installer right away to have a proper assessment of your space.
 Standard garage area sizes are usually a 2-car garage or a three-car garage.
 Forgiving a free estimate of your project, contractors will usually base the cost per square foot.

 Get the exact measurement of your garage flooring and communicate your requirement to your professional contractors.
 1-day” polyurea polyaspartic will start with $6.50 to $7.00 per square foot.
 It will also be subject to change depending on your location anywhere you are in Canada.